 - Super warm winter jacket.
 My duck down jacket from The North Face is hands down the best investment I’ve ever made.
 Sure, it’s a little bulky, but it has kept me snuggly warm in any climate in Scotland.
 I wear this ALL the time, but mostly in winter, autumn and spring.
 In summer I’ll usually throw on a cardigan or long jacket if it’s cool.

 - A scarf, hat and gloves.
 I love Barts beanies!
-I have this beanie [which is actually a men’s beanie- but you’d never know!]
-I also love The North Face’s Etip gloves for men and women; they are light gloves which allow you to use touchscreen devices while wearing them.
+I have this unisex beanie.
+I also love The North Face’s Etip gloves; they are light gloves that allow you to use touchscreen devices while wearing them.
 They’re not super warm, but you can still use your phone without having to remove bulky gloves.
 You can always layer a thicker glove over top for extra warmth when it’s cold.

 What to pack for Scotland in March, April & May